paulferri2407/comp0034_week8/exercises/5_adding_charts.md

 The previous code examples assume that you are including a Dash app with charts.

-You don't have to include Dash, you could simply include charts in the code of a Flask page.
+You don't have to include your Dash app, you could simply include charts in the code of a Flask page.

 This example adds two new routes to main for matplotlib and Plotly express charts.

-A new menu option 'Charts' has been added to the navbar.
+A new dropdown menu option 'Charts' has been added to the navbar.

 ## Adding a matplotlib chart to a page